tonyscottpage/site/index.markdown

 title:  "Page Consulting"
 ---

-We call you a 'leader' when you work with a group or team that shares your challenge, and you make a difference.
-But are you a 'new leader'?
+Since the year dot 'leaders' have enrolled people in challenges and made a difference to the world.
+But are you a 'new leader' who sees why it is more difficult today?

-New Leaders notice that today people are more connected, and a tad more sceptical.
-This makes the leader's challenge more complex, and demands a different starting point.
+New Leaders notice that today we are all more connected, but less aligned, and a tad more sceptical.
+This makes your challenge more complex, and demands a different starting point.

 We can help you enrol people in your challenge.
 We find that once a goal means something to them, they help each other much more.
 Results come sooner and larger.